act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 6

-This text only has a 3:1 contrast but it is a large (14 points and a font weight of 700 or more) text so it still passes.
+This 14pt bold black text has a contrast ratio of 3.6:1 on the grey background.

 ```html
 <p style="color: #000; font-size:14pt; font-weight:700; background: #666;">